nut-tree/website/docs/tutorial-first_steps/get_moving.md

 Now that we're all set up it's time to get things moving!

-In particular, I'm talking about your cursor!

 In our `working directory`, let's create a new file, `index.js`.

-Open it in your favourite editor and add the following line to get started:
+Open it in your favourite editor and add the following lines to get started:

 ```js
 const { mouse } = require("@nut-tree/nut-js");